Learn How To Trade Forex • Best Forex Course • AsiaForexMentor

 The stochastic oscillator is an indicator among a plethora of others in the forex platform to help traders identify the momentum of the price change and identify potential trend reversals.
 The momentum is calculated by comparing the closing price to the trading range over a certain period of time.

-The stochastic oscillator draws two lines: %K and %D. The %D is simply a reflection of the 3-day simple moving average of %K. There is not much going on until the two lines intersect, which indicates that a shift in trend may be imminent.
+The stochastic oscillator draws two lines: %K and %D. The %D is simply a reflection of the 3-day simple moving average of %K. There is not much going on until the two lines intersect, which indicates that a pullback or a shift in trend may be imminent.

 For example, suppose that you are looking at the chart displaying GBPUSD with a bullish trend with the stochastic oscillator indicator.
 Then, you notice the indicator displaying a downward cross through the signal line.
 That means, the latest closing price is closer to the lowest low of over the look-back period than it has been in the last three sessions.
-That means that the trend may start to lose steam and revert to a downward trend.
+That means that the trend may start to lose steam allowing a pull back or reversal to take place even though it is strong in the bullish momentum.

 Similar to other momentum oscillators such as the Relative Strength Index indicator, the stochastic oscillator can also be used to determine overbought or oversold conditions.
 It has a range from 0 to 100, with the value over 80 indicating overbought conditions and 20 indicating oversold conditions.
-If the lines intersect at above 80 or below 20, it is a strong signal of an imminent trend reversal.
-Most traders ignore the crossover if it occurs between 20 to 80.
+The 80-100 and the 0-20 zone indicates how strongly the price action is in momentum.
+If the lines intersect at above 80 or below 20, it is a strong signal of an imminent trend reversal or a pullback as compared to the crossover if it occurs between 20 to 80.

 Back to top